 Withdrawal requires comprehensive and coordinated planning to determine evacuation priorities (e.g. injured, elderly, children, special needs groups) and support the movement of all exposed persons in a timely manner.
 Directions given by emergency services should be followed in all circumstances.
 Evacuees should ensure their property is secure and their home is locked prior to evacuation, where it is safe to do so.

 The opening of an Evacuation Centre will be broadcast to the community using the mediums identified under Stage 2 – Warnings.
-The registration of evacuees will be in accordance with the Register.Find.Reunite system and will be administered by the Australian Red Cross and RCC.
+The registration of evacuees will be in accordance with the Register.Find.Reunite service and will be administered by the Australian Red Cross and RCC.
 View the full list of available evacuation sites for mainland Redland City here.

 The shelter phase primarily relates to the provision of evacuation centres, and the receiving, registration and temporary accommodation of evacuees.
 Evacuation centres offer temporary respite to evacuees and should only be utilised when other self-accommodation arrangements (such as staying with family and friends not within the impacted area) are not available.
 Evacuation centres are not assessed nor rated for cyclones and storms so people not evacuated are encouraged to shelter in their own residence.
 Evacuation centres are specified in Section 2 of this plan.